 In the 2014/15 'What About YOUth' (WAY) survey, 46.1% of 15 year olds in Gateshead reported that they had eaten 5 portions or more of fruit and vegetables per day.
 This is significantly lower than the England average of 52.4% but similar to other local authorities in the region and those in Gateshead's CIPFA nearest neighbour group.
 [Chart - 15 year olds who eat 5+ portions of fruit and veg per day].
 (Note that the large difference between this survey data and the HRBQ survey data in the previous bullet point may be due to the way that the question is asked, with the WAY survey splitting the question into three - asking separately about vegetables; fruit juice; and fruit.)

 Increasing breastfeeding at an early stage in life is expected to reduce illness in young children and have health benefits for both the child and mother.
 In Gateshead 75.6% of mothers breastfed their babies within the first 48 hours after delivery in 2016/17.
 This is similar to the England average of 74.5% [Chart - Breastfeeding initiation].
-At 6-8 weeks just 36.0% are still being breastfed, compared with an England average of 44.4%.
+At 6-8 weeks just 36.0% are still being breastfed, compared with an England average of 44.4% (Gateshead data for 2017/18 is unavailable for 'data quality reasons').
 [Chart - Breastfeeding prevalence at 6-8 weeks].

 Health and Lifestyle Survey, Gateshead Council, 2016